This Kentucky College Has Been Making Brooms for 100 Years

 Berea is a liberal arts college, not a craft or art school, but nonetheless students there make brooms by hand, in the country’s longest continuously operating broomcraft workshop.
 Celebrating its centennial this year, the program carries on an American craft tradition that’s rarely practiced today.

 “There’s something very nostalgic and wholesome about a handcrafted broom,” says Aaron Beale, director of student craft at Berea.
 “It’s an object rich with meaning, beyond its practical purpose.”
 The roughly 5,000 brooms made each year at the college are sold through a website and distributed to a number of specialty craft shops.
-According to Beale, Berea’s broomcraft workshop is the only in the country to dye significant quantities of broomcorn, which requires a lot of time.
+According to Beale, Berea’s broomcraft workshop is the only one in the country to dye significant quantities of broomcorn, which requires a lot of time.
 And the brooms often sell out quickly.
 “We work at a fever pace to keep up,” Beale says.

 Berea College, in Berea, Kentucky, was founded in 1855—it began as a one-room school—by abolitionists Reverend John G. Fee and Cassius M. Clay.
 Fee believed that education should promote equality and excellence among men and women of all races.
 The school welcomed men and women, including black men and women, making it the first coeducational and integrated college in the South.
 From its early days, the college was committed to educating students primarily from Appalachia.
 J.A.R.
 Rogers, a first principal of the school, called the area “a neglected region of the country” after a trip through the mountains.
 (Even today, the poverty rate in Appalachia is higher than in the rest of the country.)
 At this time, the tuition-free college comprises roughly 1,600 “academically promising students with limited economic resources,” according to its website.

 The brooms not only reflect the college’s Appalachian surroundings, but also its remarkable history.
 From its inception, the college had a labor program intended to help students cover their expenses.
 The school’s founders wanted to dignify manual labor, which was associated with slavery.
 To this day, every student works ten hours a week, earning them a modest paycheck.
 Around the turn of the century, the college’s third president, William Frost, went into the surrounding mountains to recruit students, and he bought traditional crafts, such as weaving and woodworking, from individual households along the way.
 “The arts and crafts revival was just sweeping into the U.S. from Europe, and there was a tremendous demand for authentically made goods,” says Beale.
-“Frost astutely recognized that he could use the marketing of traditional Appalachian crafts as a way to promote the college on fundraising trips to the Northeast, where people were very curious about Appalachia, because it seemed so strange and foreign.
+“Frost astutely recognized that he could use the marketing of traditional Appalachian crafts as a way to promote the college on fundraising trips to the Northeast, where people were very curious about Appalachia, because it seemed so foreign.
 And, he recognized that students could learn a lot by keeping the traditions alive.”
 The student craft program began in 1893, with weaving.
 Today, it also includes broomcraft, woodworking and ceramics.

-Using Appalachia craft to recruit students became even more important after 1904, when the passage of the Kentucky Day Law, which prohibited the education of black and white students together, forced Berea to segregate.
+Using Appalachian craft to recruit students became even more important after 1904, when the passage of the Kentucky Day Law, which prohibited the education of black and white students together, forced Berea to segregate.
 The college appealed the law, all the way to the Supreme Court, but it lost the case.
 So, it split into two separate colleges, Berea College and the Lincoln Institute.
 (It reintegrated in 1950).

 In 1920, the college opened the broom making workshop, so that men who were assigned to work the college’s farm would have work to do in the winter.
 At its peak, the workshop was producing more than 100,000 basic floor brooms a year, which were sold in bulk to distributors.
 But the operation wasn’t profitable, so, in the 1930s, the workshop shifted its focus to making small quantities of finely crafted decorative brooms.
 The department name was changed to broomcraft.